North Alabama Lions: Baseball

-In 2006, the Lions returned to the NCAA tournament for the first time in 10 seasons finishing with an 18–11 record.
-Two years later, UNA was back in the Elite Eight.
-The Lions went 27-9 during the 2007-08 campaign and won the South Region Tournament before falling to top-ranked Bentley at the Mass Mutual Building in Springfield, Mass.
-The Lions added back-to-back NCAA trips in 12-13 and 13–14, including a GSC title in 2014 with a 79–73 victory over Christian Brothers in the championship game.

-North Alabama began its transition to NCAA Division I status in 2018 and joined the ASUN Conference.
-After hiring Tony Pujol to lead the program, The Lions posted a 10–22 record during its first Division I season, earning a No. 6 seed in the ASUN Tournament with a 7-9 league record after being picked to finish last in the preseason coaches’ poll.
-He followed with a three-win improvement in the second year and a No. 5 seed in the conference tourney.

-Baseball

 In his first 10 seasons as head baseball coach at the University of North Alabama, Mike Keehn helped lead the Lions back into the regional and national spotlight on the NCAA Division II level with a combined 308 wins and back-to-back trips to the NCAA Division II South Regional Tournament in 2011 and 2012.
 The Lions 2011 appearance was the first by the Lions in 12 years.

 Keehn then led the Lions to another level in 2019 with the move to NCAA Division I status as a member of the ASUN Conference.

 The Lions finished their first Division I season at 16–38, facing a rugged schedule, but UNA remained in the hunt for a possible ASUN Tournament berth until the final series of the series.
 It was just UNA's second losing season in the last 36 years.
 The Lions had a streak of 30 consecutive winning seasons from 1984 to 2013.

-Included in 2019 was a 10-6 road win at then 18th ranked Ole Miss.
+Included in 2019 was a 10-6 road win at then-18th-ranked Ole Miss.
 It was UNA's first win over a Southeastern Conference opponent in 22 years.

 UNA was 3–13 in 2020 in a season cut short by the COVID-19 virus.